Hack-way/Automatic-Link-/README.md

 <p>By following these steps and incorporating the provided code, the specified words in your web page article will be automatically linked with appropriate URLs.</p>

-### Live Domo || Automatically link specific words in a web page article.
+### Live Domo || Automatically link specific words in a web page article:
 The link <a href="https://codepen.io/hackway/pen/QWVGjmw" target=”_blank” >https://codepen.io/hackway/pen/QWVGjmw</a>

-YouTube channel my Handle is @Hackway
+YouTube channel my Handle is @Hackway I hope this helps!
+Let me know if you have any other questions.